lilleman ba4503b4d1

 export default defineMenu({ branding: { name: "Acme Ops" }, override: { hide: ["teams"] } });

-Every nav item may carry a permission; the rendered tree is filtered per user by reading the roles in the session JWT (no per-request authz call — see Auth, sessions & permissions), so the menu only ever shows what that person can reach.
-An item (or a whole page) may instead be marked public: true to show it to everyone, signed in or not — the blessed, explicit way to expose a public page and its menu entry (a no-permission item is already public; public just says so on purpose, and is mutually exclusive with permission).
-The markup is the recursive, zero-JS nav tree from the design foundation (header/leaf × clickable/static, counts, arbitrary depth).
-Branding (name, logo, default theme) renders in the app shell — the sidebar brand shows the configured logo (else a default mark), and the theme sets the theme-switch default.
+Every nav item may carry a permission; the rendered tree is filtered per user from the session JWT (no per-request authz call), so the menu only shows what that person can reach.
+An item may instead be public: true to show it to everyone — mutually exclusive with permission.
+Branding (name, logo, default theme) renders in the app shell.

 One menu, one shell, everywhere.
-There is a single menu (src/ui/chrome.ts buildPluginChrome), rendered by the same app shell on every page — the dashboard, plugin pages (the admin plugin's screens included), and the login / registration / recovery / front (/) pages.
-So it looks identical signed in or out; it just shows fewer items to an anonymous visitor (only public ones, plus a Sign-in link), filtered by the same per-user rule.
-The sidebar collapses to a burger on a narrow screen.
-A page that wants a focused, chrome-free layout (e.g. a print view) opts out with the shell's menu: false.
+A single menu (src/ui/chrome.ts buildPluginChrome) renders in the same app shell on every page — dashboard, plugin pages, and the login / registration / recovery / front pages — so it looks identical signed in or out and just shows fewer items to an anonymous visitor.
+The sidebar collapses to a burger on a narrow screen; a page wanting a chrome-free layout opts out with the shell's menu: false.

 Building blocks

-Plainpages is a component library, not a page generator — you assemble pages from partials and helpers rather than declaring a schema and getting magic.
-The vocabulary is a set of reusable EJS partials + TS helpers, fully styled and zero-JS:
+Plainpages is a component library, not a page generator — reusable EJS partials + TS helpers, fully styled and zero-JS:

 • Partials: app shell, nav tree, filter bar, data table (sort / select / row actions), pagination, form fields, badges, menus, auth cards.